opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_1|

 The function editor window is divided into three sections.
-On the left there is an area where the spreadsheet or Function Curve Editor is displayed, on the right top is an area where the interpolation of the current transformation segment is displayed, and on the right bottom is the objects/FX tree.
+On the left there is an area where the Spreadsheet or Graph Editor is displayed, on the right top is an area where the interpolation of the current transformation segment is displayed, and on the right bottom is the objects/effects tree.

-The tree has two main item folders, Stage and FX: in the first you can find folders for the defined cameras, the table, used pegbars and columns; in the second one you can find folders for each used effect.
+The tree has two main item folders, *Stage* and *FX*: in the first you can find folders for the defined cameras, the table, used pegbars and columns; in the second one you can find folders for each used effect.
 Each folder contains the related transformation parameters.

-The objects/FX tree tells if the object/effect is animated and which parameter is animated, by using the following icons:
+The objects/effects tree tells if the object/effect is animated and which parameter is animated, by using the following icons:

-- A plain folder is for non-animated objects/FX.
+- A plain folder is for non-animated objects/effects.

-- A folder with an arrow is for animated objects/FX.
+- A folder with an arrow is for animated objects/effects.

 - An icon with a dotted straight line is for non-animated parameters.